Astewart1510/POC_Enclave/README.md

 Credit must go to https://github.com/apache/incubator-teaclave-sgx-sdk from which this repo was forked.
 It is based off the Rust Intel SGX SDK.

-This installation details the installation, setup and running of the enclave part of my Thesis POC locally.
-You can find the nodejs server and web app with installation insutrctions here - https://github.com/Astewart1510/WebApp_POC.
+This installation details the local installation, setup and running of the enclave part of my University Masters Thesis Proof of Concept.
+There are two parts to my thesis as a whole and you can find the second part, a nodejs server and web app with installation insutrctions here - https://github.com/Astewart1510/WebApp_POC.

 # Setup and Install